 - A. All calves must have been purchased, tagged, registered and full body picture showing markings and DFC tag submitted by April 15th and under the care of the 4-H member in order to show and sell.
 Two tags are required: Dairy Feeder Calf Association and a Radio Frequency Identification (RFID). - B. A maximum of two (2) calves tagged per exhibitor regardless of dual membership in 4-H and FFA.
 When tagging two calves, both must be in the same location at all times. - C. Swing Calf Each dairy feeder project member in the family is required to tag one calf in their own name.
-One additional calf can be tagged under all the dairy feeder project members in their immediate family (brothers/ sisters).
+One additional calf can be tagged under all the dairy feeder project members in their immediate family (brothers/sisters).
 If a family is unable or chooses not to tag a back up or swing calf, and something happens to a tagged animal, the exhibitor can request from the DFC board to tag a new animal, but the DFC board reserves the right to have the exhibitor show in the over/under weight class and is not eligible for championship.

-- A. There will be a mandatory meeting Saturday night after weigh in. - B. First and Second year Dairy Feeder Calf Exhibitors are required to attend one educational workshop offered by the Dairy Feeder Calf Association.
+- There will be a mandatory meeting Saturday night after weigh in. - B. First and Second year Dairy Feeder Calf Exhibitors are required to attend one educational workshop offered by the Dairy Feeder Calf Association.
 All other members are encouraged to attend. - C. All calves must be from American dairy breed animals, or a cross of these breeds.
 The 6 American breeds are as follows: Guernsey, Brown Swiss, Ayshire, Holstein, Jersey and Milking Shorthorn.
 No cross breeds with any beef type or other dairy breeds are allowed.
 Final decisions will be at the discretion of the superintendents and/or veterinarians. - D. Steer calf only.
 No bulls or stags will be permitted. - E. Animals must be castrated no later than May 1st of the current project year.
 No Clamping Allowed.
-Castration sites must be completely healed and dry at time of weighin. - F. Animals must be dehorned no later than May 1st of the current project year.
+Castration sites must be completely healed and dry at time of weighin. - F. Animals must be dehorned no later than May $1^{st}$ of the current project year.
 Dehorning sites must be completely healed and dry at time of weigh-in.
-Maximum 1 1⁄2" regrowth allowed (measured from the base) or calf will be turned away.
+Maximum $1\,\%$ " regrowth allowed (measured from the base) or calf will be turned away.

-- G. All calves must be from American dairy breed animals, or a cross of these breeds.
-The 6 American breeds are as Feed records are encouraged. - H. If you do not show in your market class, you will not be allowed to sell. - If exhibitor is unable to show their own animal in market class, the exhibitor must notify the superintendents prior to the class.
-Anyone assisting an individual in showing, must be a Lenawee County 4-H or FFA member. - J. If exhibitor does not show calf registered to their immediate family, exhibitor will show in the over/under class and are not eligible for showmanship class or champion drive. - K. Any special circumstances can be brought in front of the DFC Association Board.
+- G. If you do not show in your market class, you will not be allowed to sell. - H. If exhibitor is unable to show their own animal in market class, the exhibitor must notify the superintendents prior to the class.
+Anyone assisting an individual in showing, must be a Lenawee County 4-H or FFA member. - Any special circumstances can be brought in front of the DFC Association Board.